MARINE CAPTAIN GRADE 1

 - Must possess and maintain a valid personal Marine Medical Certificate and Marine First Aid Certificate.

-- Familiar with the administration and organization structure for security of marine vessels, security procedures of marine vessels and port, including the meaning and the requirements of the different MARSEC levels.
+- Familiar with the administration and organization structure for the security of marine vessels, security procedures of marine vessels and port, including the meaning and the requirements of the different MARSEC levels.

-- Highly developed conflict resolution and problem-solving.
+- Highly developed conflict resolution and problem-solving abilities.

-- Sound judgement including in public and labour relations.
+- Sound judgement, including in public and labour relations.

-- Working knowledge of the Occupational Health and Safety Act and Regulations, applicable Collective Agreements and related Labour Legislation, Marine Occupational Health and Safety (MOSH), Marine Transportation Security Act., and Canada Shipping Act.
+- Working knowledge of the Occupational Health and Safety Act and Regulations, applicable collective agreements and related labour legislation, Marine Occupational Health and Safety (MOSH), Marine Transportation Security Act, and Canada Shipping Act.

-- Must be available to work evenings, weekends, holidays and overtime as required
+- Must be available to work evenings, weekends, holidays, and overtime as required.

 Equity, Diversity and Inclusion